ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 ![Image]({{ site.url }}/images/blog/getting-started-teams/13.JPG)

-Now you can being having conversations with the rest of your team, add files or take notes all in one place.
+Now you can begin having conversations with the rest of your team, add files or take notes all in one place.

 ![Image]({{ site.url }}/images/blog/getting-started-teams/14.JPG)